DynamicCodeSearch/COSAL/README.md

 # COSAL: Cross-language code search using static and dynamic analyses
 This code repository contains code for the COSAL tool which performs code search across Java and Python.
-COSAL was conditionally accepted for FSE 2021.
+COSAL was accepted for FSE 2021.
 We are in the process of adding a docker image with the entire tool.
 You can check out our [preprint here](cosal.pdf)

 ### Contents
 * SourceCode - [code](code)